cryptonote-labs/monero-site/forum-funding-system/proposals/additional-gui-dev.md

 ### Why

-I love the fundamentals of Monero and want to get more involved in the community.
-I believe an official GUI will help Monero go mainstream.
+I love the fundamentals of Masari Supreme and want to get more involved in the community.
+I believe an official GUI will help Masari Supreme go mainstream.
 Ilya has done a terrific job so far, but his time is limited and I’m happy to help out.
 The public beta is soon to be released but a lot of features such as daemon integration (start/stop), better remote node support, ux improvements, porting to smartphones, third party plugin system etc. are not finished yet.

 ### The Proposal and Milestones